Canada Employer of Record

-Partner with Safeguard Global as your employer of record and PEO in Canada
+Partner with Safeguard Global as your Canada employer of record and PEO

 The information provided on or through this website is for informational purposes only and does not constitute legal advice.
 Safeguard Global expressly disclaims any liability with respect to warranty or representation concerning the information contained herein, including the lost essence, interpretation, accuracy and/or completeness of the information in transit and language translation.